 Snippet: ‘New York City emits a magnetism unlike any other city in the world.
 Its busy-bodied inhabitants march to a collective beat, driven to inspire, create, and resolve.
 Whether you’re visiting Manhattan for vacation or catching up with local clients, we’re willing to wager that you’ll feel energized by this city, too.’

-Travel lovers have no shortage of options when booking a trip, so you’ll have to work hard to make your content stand out from the rest.
-But while competition is strong, the sites above show that by following some simple rules, you can win customers’ trust and convince them to choose you when planning their next getaway.
+Travel lovers have no shortage of options when booking a trip, so you’ll have to work hard to make your content stand out from the rest – using a travel copywriter will boost your content.
+While competition is strong, the sites above show that by following some simple rules, you can win customers’ trust and convince them to choose you when planning their next getaway.
 All aboard!